DnD 5e - Sorcerer Spell List Breakdown

-- PHB: Good damage comparable damage, but poison damage is commonyl resisted, the range is essentially melee, and it's a Constitution save.
+- PHB: Good damage compared to most cantrips, but poison damage is commonly resisted, the range is essentially melee, and it's a Constitution save.

 - PHB: Whenever you want to do something small and magical that's not covered by another spell, it's usually covered by prestidigitation.
 This spell is exceptionally versatile.
 For suggestions on how to use Prestidigitation to its fullest, see my Practical Guide to Prestidigitation.